Revenge (TV series): Soundtrack

 The music for Revenge is composed by iZLER.
 In 2013, Intrada Records released an album, Revenge (Original Television Soundtrack), featuring selections from his work for the first two seasons.
 From season three's "Dissolution" onwards, iZLER is credited as Fil Eisler.
 Angus and Julia Stone's "For You" is also heavily featured throughout the series.

 Track listing

 Broadcast

 In Australia, it debuted on Seven Network on February 13, 2012, and the second season began airing on February 4, 2013, the third season returning on February 3, 2014, and the fourth season returning on February 23, 2015.

 In Canada, Revenge airs simultaneously on City.

 In Ireland, it airs on RTÉ on Tuesdays at 10 pm.
 In New Zealand, the show airs on TVNZ.

 In the United Kingdom, the series premiered on E4 on May 28, 2012, with season two returning on January 7, 2013, season three returning on January 6, 2014, and season four returning on January 5, 2015.

+In the United Arab Emirates, the series premiered on October 1st, 2012 on Dubai One, and aired weekly on mondays at 9pm.

 In Thailand, the series premiered on Channel 7 on March 28, 2015, with season two returning on July 5, 2015, season three returning on June 29, 2016, and season four returning on August 26, 2016.